 Sephora Virtual Artist app is a mix of AR and face recognition technologies.
 This technology allows for a complete virtual makeover, as users can experiment with an extensive library of lip colors, eyeshadows, and false lashes via their front camera.
 To access this feature, users need to install and use the app, and the app will automatically configure a virtual lipstick or eyeshadow on the user’s face.

-As a result, shoppers can favorite or purchase the products they like the best.
+As a result, shoppers can choose or purchase the products they like the best.
 Also, users can upload a photo of an outfit and check if their makeup matches the look.
 Moreover, the app features virtual tutorials to help beginners get the best makeup products without entering a Sephora store.

 Nike